MechanicalRabbit/DataKnots.jl/doc/src/shapes.md

     dept_employee_rate(depts)
     #-> @VectorTree [Float64] [[], [], [17.68, 19.38]]

-This composition represents a path through *employee* and *rate* attributes and has a signature assigned to it.
+This composition represents a path through the fields *employee* and *rate* and has a signature assigned to it.

     signature(dept_employee_rate)